← Back to home

 ·MEYour own callsign

-Right-click any callsign in the Online list to send a CQ message pre-filled as /cq CALL.
+Right-click any callsign in the Online list to send a CQ message pre-filled as /cq G3YDY.

 8. Layout